mm6/ethereum-lab4-hardhat/README.md

 4. Visit the Alchemy Dashboard [Alchemy](https://alchemy.com/) and get a free API key.
 You can do this by creating an app.
 (I chose the free version and I did not use a credit card of any kind.)

 5. We want to run a local Ethereum node.
-We can deploy and test smart contracts without using the Ethereum Mainnet.
-The fork command creates a local copy of the Mainnet state (a snapshot).
+We can deploy and test smart contracts without using the Ethereum mainnet.
+The URL points to an archive node on Alchemy.
+The fork command creates a local copy of the mainnet state (a snapshot).
-The url points to an archive node on Alchemy.
-We will be able to interact with a local node as if it had all of the state of the Mainnet.
+We will be able to interact with a local node as if it had all of the state of the mainnet.

-Run the following command and replace <API_KEY> with the API key.
+Run the following command and replace <API_KEY> with your API key.

 ```
 npx hardhat node --fork https://eth-mainnet.g.alchemy.com/v2/<API_KEY>